Bold Action to Improve Education for Kids

 For over 40 years, Los Angeles Unified School District has ignored state law at the expense of kids.
 The ignored law is simple –evaluations of adults employed to educate kids must include information on how well those children are doing.

-Last fall, a group of parents united to sue the district to force it to finally follow the law.
+In the fall of 2011, a group of parents united to sue the district to force it to finally follow the law.
 Learn more about the parents’ efforts on this site.
 Stay tuned to learn how you can help push LAUSD to finally include student achievement in the evaluations of administrators and the teachers they support.

 Learn about the implementation of the agreement to comply with the law here.